-A Riparian Tree Poem by Miles Griffin
+A Riparian Tree Poem

-A Riparian Tree Poem by Miles Griffin
+A Riparian Tree Poem

 against your body holding fast, a touch of cold and foggy taste, where pillowed earth meets sculpted caste, a leaf will fall a year too late.